spotify/HubFramework/documentation/Component programming guide.md

 ### Creating a component's view

 Just like a view controller, a component is responsible for creating its own view - using the `loadView` method.
-When called, the component should instansiate an appropriate `UIView` and store it in its `view` property.
+When called, the component should instantiate an appropriate `UIView` and store it in its `view` property.

 A component is free to use any subclass of `UIView`, and the property even allows of implicit casting to any `UIView` type.